 Should it be called "housekeeping" or "house arrest"?
-It's not easy to tell the two apart, especially for people with attention deficit disorder (ADD ADHD).
+It's not easy to tell the two apart, especially for people with attention deficit disorder (ADHD).
 As Erma Bombeck put it: "Housework is a treadmill from futility to oblivion, with stop-offs at tedium and counter-productivity."

 There ought to be a better way — and there is.
 In my 16 years as a professional organizer, I've helped hundreds of adults get organized with ADHD and stay on top of their housework.
-Here are the strategies my ADD clients swear by.
+Here are the strategies my ADHD clients swear by.
 Feel free to modify them to suit your needs.

 Many ADHDers like to keep their stuff in full view because they find that seeing a thing helps them remember to repair it, return it, remove it, or replace it.
 Unfortunately, clutter is unattractive and distracting.
 I wish there were a painless way to get rid of clutter.
 Alas, it takes a bit of work.
 But it will go more smoothly if you do things systematically.